JohnTech2025/Classic-Paint/README.md

 Download Link: https://github.com/JohnTech2025/Classic-Paint/releases/tag/PAINT

-It Was Tested On Windows 10 And 11, If It Does Not Work On Windows 7 Or 8, Create AN Issue.
+It Was Tested On Windows 10 And 11, If It Does Not Work On Windows 7 Or 8, Create An Issue.